-What If My Accommodation Request Has Been Denied By My Employer?team
+My Workplace Accommodation Request Has Been Denied?
+Now What?!achkarlaw-admin

-What Am I Entitled To If My Accommodation Request Has Been Denied By My Employer?
+What Am I Entitled To If My Accommodation Request Is Declined By My Employer?

-Under the Ontario Human Rights Code, all provincially regulated employees in Ontario are entitled to accommodation for human rights code-related grounds such as race, gender identity, gender expression, disability, age and family status.
-If an employee needs a change to their work under one of these grounds or similar, they are entitled to accommodation from their employer to the point of undue hardship.
+Under the Ontario Human Rights Code, all provincially regulated employees in Ontario are entitled to accommodations for grounds related to the Human Rights Code, such as race, gender identity, gender expression, disability, age, and family status.
+If an employee requires a change in their work due to one of these grounds or similar reasons, they have the right to seek accommodation from their employer, provided it doesn’t result in undue hardship.

-Provincially regulated industries include most jobs in Ontario.
-However, some employers are governed by Federal laws and would therefore be subject to the Canadian Human Rights Act.
-These industries include banking, air transportation, Federal Crown Corporations and interprovincial road and rail transportation.
-Federally regulated employees are entitled to similar protections as the Ontario Human Rights Code, however, if an employee needs to take their human rights issue to a tribunal, they should go to the Canadian Human Rights Commission instead of the Ontario Human Rights Tribunal.
+Most jobs in Ontario fall under provincially regulated industries.
+However, some employers are subject to federal laws, covered by the Canadian Human Rights Act.
+These industries include banking, air transportation, Federal Crown Corporations, and interprovincial road and rail transportation.
+Federally regulated employees enjoy similar protections as those under the Ontario Human Rights Code, but if they need to address human rights issues, they should approach the Canadian Human Rights Commission rather than the Ontario Human Rights Tribunal.

-Some employees may also need accommodations due to workplace injuries under the Ontario Workplace Safety Insurance Act.
-These employees would have applied to the Workplace Safety Insurance Board (WSIB) for compensation or benefits due to their workplace injury.
+Some employees may also require accommodations due to workplace injuries, as governed by the Ontario Workplace Safety Insurance Act.
+These employees would have previously applied to the Workplace Safety Insurance Board (WSIB) for compensation or benefits following a workplace injury.

-When these employees recover enough to return to work, they are also entitled to accommodations to the point of undue hardship with their employer.
-These employees also have the ability to address any refusals to accommodate with the WSIB.
+Once these employees recover sufficiently to return to work, they are entitled to accommodations from their employers, provided it doesn’t result in undue hardship.
+These employees also have the option to address any refusals to accommodate through the WSIB.

 How Does Undue Hardship Affect Me?

-Under both federal and provincial human rights laws, employers aren’t required to provide an employee with accommodation if doing so would cause undue hardship to the employer.
-When courts evaluate undue hardship, they look at different factors including cost, safety, the employee’s position, and impact on the workplace.
-To qualify as undue hardship, accommodation needs to alter the workplace in a fundamental way but doesn’t need to be impossible to meet the threshold of undue hardship on the Employer.
+Both federal and provincial human rights laws acknowledge that employers aren’t obligated to provide accommodations if it would cause undue hardship to the employer.
+In assessing undue hardship, the courts consider various factors, including cost, safety, the employee’s position, and the impact on the workplace.
+While accommodations must be feasible, they don’t need to be impossible to meet the threshold of undue hardship for the employer.

-What Should I Do When My Accommodation Request Has Been Denied?
+What Should I Do When My Accommodation Request Is Denied?

-All employees have the duty to participate in the accommodation process.
-This includes providing enough information to allow their employers to assess the accommodations that are possible.
-When an employer rejects a reasonable accommodation request, it is helpful to provide further documents from impartial third parties to support your accommodation needs.
-Documents you might consider include:
+All employees have a role in the accommodation process, which involves providing sufficient information to enable employers to evaluate possible accommodations.
+When an employer rejects a reasonable accommodation request, it can be beneficial to submit additional documents from impartial third parties to support your accommodation needs.
+Examples of such documents include:

-- Letters from your religious official regarding any religious observance
+- Letters from your religious officials regarding any religious observance.

-- Written evidence from third parties concerning any family status or childcare needs
+- Written evidence from third parties regarding family status or childcare needs.

-Overall, the accommodation process requires some back and forth between the employer and employee where both parties need to give reasonable options about what they can and can’t do to ensure that an employee has their human rights respected without a fundamental impact on their workplace.
-Employees should make copies of the documents they provide to their employer and document their employer’s response to legitimate requests.
+In general, the accommodation process entails a constructive exchange between the employer and employee.
+Both parties should offer reasonable suggestions regarding what can and cannot be done to ensure the employee’s human rights are upheld without fundamentally disrupting the workplace.
+Employees should maintain copies of the documents they provide to their employer and document the employer’s response to legitimate requests.

-If supporting documents still don’t get the accommodations necessary for an employee, it is often best to involve competent legal counsel to advocate on your behalf.
-The range of resolutions can include application to the Ontario Human Rights Tribunal or Canadian Human Rights Commission for damages or for an appropriate accommodation.
-Employees should be prepared to provide the supporting documents to their legal representative to make the strongest case possible.
-Often employers will be agreeable to a practical resolution rather than litigating through tribunal processes.
+If providing supporting documents still doesn’t lead to the necessary accommodations, it’s often advisable to seek competent legal counsel to advocate on your behalf.
+Possible resolutions may include applying to the Ontario Human Rights Tribunal or Canadian Human Rights Commission for damages or an appropriate accommodation.
+Employees should be ready to provide the supporting documents to their legal representative to build the strongest possible case.
+In many cases, employers are willing to reach a practical resolution rather than proceeding with tribunal litigation.